Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 Changes In Environment Or Routine

-Cats are creatures of habit, and even small changes, e.g. a move to a new home, new furniture, a new pet or baby, different feeding or play schedule, can unsettle them.
+Cats are creatures of habit, and even small changes, e.g., a move to a new home, new furniture, a new pet or baby, a different feeding or play schedule, can unsettle them.

-These changes may seem minor to us but can feel very big to a sensitive Maine Coon.
+These changes may seem minor to us, but they can feel very big to a sensitive Maine Coon.

 Lack Of Social Interaction Or Mental Stimulation